Spaaaacccee/flex/docs/File & Data Management.md

 The deployed app is a copy of the resources in the build folder.

+This structure is commonly used among React developers, and can be easily understood by a new developer if changes need to be made.

 ## Database & File storage

 The application uses Firebase for database and file storage solutions.